SpikeInterface/spikeinterface/doc/quality_metrics/isi_violations.rst

 - :math:`\#`: denote count.

 The threshold for ISI violations is the biological ISI threshold, :math:`ISI_t`, minus the minimum ISI threshold, :math:`ISI_{min}` enforced by the data recording system used.
-The array of inter-spike-intervals observed in the unit's spike train, :math:`ISI_s$`, is used to identify the count (:math:`\#`) of observed ISI's below this threshold.
+The array of inter-spike-intervals observed in the unit's spike train, :math:`ISI_s`, is used to identify the count (:math:`\#`) of observed ISI's below this threshold.
 For a recording with a duration of :math:`T_r` seconds, and a unit with :math:`N_s` spikes, the rate of ISI violations is:

 .. math::